 The Housing Choice Voucher Program (HCV) has continued to work towards an improved SEMAP score.
 The HCV program continues to scan all of its tenant files in order to facilitate easy access to client records and expedited client services.
-HUD confirmed that the Authority was standard in 2017.
+HUD confirmed that the Authority was standard for fiscal year ending 9/30/2024.
 The Authority continues to work towards becoming a high performer agency.

-The "Emphasys Elite" software system is the operating system for both the Public Housing Operations Program and the Housing Choice Voucher Program.
-Customer Relations Management was implemented for staff in 2023 and is currently in use.
+The "Emphasys Elite" software system is the operating system for the Housing Choice Voucher Program.
+A Customer Relationship Management platform was implemented for staff in 2023 and is still currently in use.